Changing Jobs: Should You Roll Over Your 401(k)?

 Changing jobs?
 Here are five ways to handle the money in your employer-sponsored 401(k) plan.

 1. Leave it in your current 401(k) plan

 The pros: If your former employer allows it, you can leave your money where it is.
-Your savings will continue to grow tax-deferred, you’ll pay no taxes until you start making withdrawals, and you’ll retain the right to roll over or withdraw the funds at any point in the future.
+Your savings have the potential for growth that is tax-deferred, you’ll pay no taxes until you start making withdrawals, and you’ll retain the right to roll over or withdraw the funds at any point in the future.

 The cons: You’ll no longer be able to contribute to the plan, and the plan provider may charge additional fees because you’re no longer an employee.
 Managing multiple tax-deferred accounts can also prove complicated.
 The IRS mandates required minimum distributions (RMDs) annually from all such accounts beginning at age 72 (assuming you’re no longer working for the employer sponsoring the account).
 Fail to calculate the correct amount across multiple accounts, and the IRS will slap you with a 50% penalty on the shortfall.

 2. Roll it into a new 401(k) plan

 The pros: Assuming you like the new plan’s costs, features, and investment choices, this can be a good option.
 Your savings have the potential for growth that is tax-deferred, and RMDs may be delayed beyond age 72 if you continue to work at the company sponsoring the plan.

 The cons: You’ll need to liquidate your current 401(k) investments and reinvest them in your new 401(k) plan’s investment offerings.
 The money will be subject to your new plan’s withdrawal rules, so you may not be able to withdraw it until you leave your new employer.

 3. Roll it into a traditional individual retirement account (IRA)